yyouyang12/Visual-Audio-Speech-Preprocess/DATA_PROCESSING.md

 | Despike function | 6 × tanh(x / 6) | Smoothly limits amplitude outliers without hard clipping. |

-## 5. Discussion and Justification

-The preprocessing and alignment procedures were designed to maximize both the physiological validity of the extracted neural signals and the temporal precision of their alignment with audiovisual stimuli.
-The focus on high-gamma activity (70–150 Hz) stems from extensive evidence that this frequency range reliably reflects local cortical population firing, particularly in auditory and speech-related regions.
-By emphasizing this band, the processed signals retain direct interpretability in terms of cortical information processing during movie comprehension.

-A key consideration in the design of this pipeline was the suppression of non-neural artifacts while preserving the fine temporal and spectral structure of genuine neural responses.
-Median-based common average referencing (CAR) was chosen over the conventional mean approach to ensure robustness against outlier electrodes, which often exhibit excessive noise or unstable baselines.
-Similarly, the despiking procedure used a smooth hyperbolic tangent function to compress transient high-amplitude artifacts without abrupt truncation or loss of continuity.
-Together, these steps enhance the stability of the high-gamma envelope and reduce contamination from motion, amplifier drift, and electrical interference.

-Temporal alignment between ECoG recordings and movie stimuli was achieved through precise trigger-based synchronization, which corrects for playback pauses or timing drifts inherent in long audiovisual presentations.
-This ensures that each extracted ECoG segment faithfully corresponds to its intended sentence in the stimulus, maintaining sub-frame temporal accuracy essential for cognitive and linguistic analyses.

-The overall pipeline is modular, deterministic, and parameter-transparent, allowing reproducibility and easy adaptation to other datasets.
-Empirical validation using power spectral density (PSD) and event-related potential (ERP) analyses confirmed that the preprocessing sequence effectively suppresses noise while preserving meaningful neural dynamics.
-The resulting high-gamma signals exhibit the expected 1/f spectral characteristics and clear temporal alignment with linguistic events, demonstrating both the efficacy and physiological plausibility of the implemented methods.

-## 6. Summary
+## 5. Summary

 In summary, this preprocessing and alignment workflow converts raw intracranial ECoG recordings into clean, sentence-aligned high-gamma representations that are ready for subsequent neural encoding, decoding, and linguistic modeling analyses.
 Each component—from electrode cleaning and CAR referencing to Hilbert-based feature extraction, soft despiking, and sentence-level alignment—was carefully designed to balance noise suppression with signal preservation.
 The resulting dataset provides a temporally precise and physiologically interpretable basis for studying the neural dynamics of speech and audiovisual comprehension.
-The methodology follows and extends established best practices in recent ECoG research (Mesgarani et al., 2014; Akbari et al., 2019; Tang et al., 2024), emphasizing reproducibility, interpretability, and alignment accuracy as core principles of analysis.
+The methodology follows and extends established best practices in emphasizing reproducibility, interpretability, and alignment accuracy as core principles of analysis.